nyoom-engineering/nyoom.nvim/docs/faq.md

 ```

  Another example you disable the `lang.rust` module, Nyoom won't compile the rust-ui for the `ui.hydra` module, won't set up language servers for `tools.lsp` and `tools.mason`, and won't install the tree-sitter parser for the rust language.
 This structure allows Nyoom to feel just as fast as stock neovim, because in a way it is!
 The compiled lua code won't contain a trace of rust, anywhere!

+ You can check out our [Module Guide](https://github.com/shaunsingh/nyoom.nvim/blob/master/docs/modules.md) for more information on modules and how they work.

 ### Why is startuptime important?